BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-04-15-how-a-fullscreen-video-mode-ended-up-implementing-react-native-portals.md

 ## Portal to the rescue

 Recently, we heard about [React portals](https://reactjs.org/docs/portals.html).
 It seems that it could have saved us from this specific situation.
-The idea is quite simple, we would have teleported the player from its current location to somewhere higher in the component tree, like the React Native documentation encourages us to, **without triggering special state based rendering-cycles (aka : Headers + Footers removals):**
+The idea is quite simple, we would have teleported the player from its current location to somewhere higher in the component tree, like the React Native documentation encourages us to, **without triggering special state based rendering-cycles (aka: Headers + Footers removals):**

 ![React portal concept](/images/posts/refresh/refresh-treeview.gif)